Worldwide Webcams

 The mountains, icebergs and glaciers in the Clyde River area attract rock and ice climbers from around the world.
 There is also a multitude of animals to be seen, including barren-ground caribou, narwhals, polar bears and other sea mammals.
 The proposed "Igaliqtuuq National Wildlife Area", which would be a protected bowhead whale sanctuary, is located in Isabella Bay.

 This is a very cold area, as anyone with a working brain can imagine.
 The area has a tundra climate classification.
 The coldest temperature ever seen here since 1933 when records were first kept, is -63°C (-81.4°F), which occurred on February 3, 1947, and this reading is also the coldest temperature ever recorded in Canada's history and a record-breaking low for all of North America.
-The warmest temperature ever seen is 22.2°C (72.0°F), set on July 15th 1992.
-This area also sees a good deal of snow, with annual readings of 194.7 cm (76.7 inches), along with 100.4 days a year with snow where at least ≥ 0.2 cm of snow as accumulated on the ground.
+The warmest temperature ever seen is 22.2°C (72.0°F)), set on July 15th 1992.
+This area also sees a good deal of snow, with annual readings of 194.7 centimeters (76.7 inches), along with 100.4 days a year with snow where at least ≥ 0.2 cm of snow as accumulated on the ground.
 Snowfall can and does fall in all 12 months a year.
-But it does rain here too, mainly from June until September covering 22 days a year (≥ 0.2 mm) with a yearly rainfall of around 63.3 cc (2.49 inches).
+But it does rain here too, mainly from June until September covering 22 days a year (≥ 0.2 mm) with a yearly rainfall of around 63.3 millimeters (2.49 inches).
 So light rain at most every summer, every so often.
 Two last notes, it is of course dark 24 hours a day from November thru January when the sun does not rise above the horizon.
 Its polar night starts when the sun sets on November 22 and does not rise again until January 19 of the following year.
 On the other hand, April is its sunniest month of the year and Clyde River sees continuous light from May 14 to July 28.

 '